 Some more key words; Does a black candidate running on the Democratic ticket really want to have ties to anyone associated with Jesse Jackson in an Alabama general election?

-God forbid anyone associate with Jesse Jackson, Jr. or Sr., after all they fought for and continue to fight for that evil 1964 evil old Civil Rights Act Rand Paul wants to repeal.
+God forbid anyone associate with Jesse Jackson, Jr. or Sr., after all they fought for, and continue to fight for that evil 1964 evil old Civil Rights Act Rand Paul wants to repeal.
 You know, The Civil Rights Act that made it possible for Artur Davis to be the sitting congressman from the 5th district of Alabama.
 The Civil Rights Act that gave them there minorities the right to vote and have their vote counted.
 The Civil Rights Act that desegregated the United States of America.
+That Civil Rights Act.

 Isn't funny how Artur Davis bashes the traditional civil rights community on one hand, then uses them on the other hand when it suits his political agenda?

 Speaking of Artur Davis, the rumor surfaced this week that President Obama is holding a job open for Davis in case he loses the gubernatorial race.